Aquila-Network/aquila/README.md

 Make sure your data is always available anywhere through any network.
 It is not necessory to be always online.
 Work offline, sync later.

 #### Replicated
-Your data is replicated over nodes to attain eventual consistancy.
+Your data is replicated over nodes to attain eventual consistency.

 #### Decentralized
 There is no single point of failure.

 #### Host Neutral
 Want to use AWS, Azure, G-cloud or whatever?
-Or even a legion of laptops?
+Got a legion of laptops?
 Connect them together?
 No worries as long as they can talk each other.

 # Who is this for
 * If you are working on a data science project and need to store a hell lot of data and retrieve similar data based on some feature vector, this will be a useful tool to you, with extra benefits a real world web application needs.